-- Opportunity – the ability to commit the fraud.
-Lack of business controls give fraudsters the opportunity to commit a crime.
+Opportunity – the ability to commit fraud.
+The lack of business control gives fraudsters the opportunity to commit a crime.

 Types of Insurance Fraud

-- Organized fraud, or hard fraud, is deliberate and takes planning often elaborate schemes among a group of people – sometimes including employees of an insurance company.
+Organized fraud, or hard fraud, is deliberate and takes planning often elaborate schemes among a group of people – sometimes including employees of an insurance company.
 Intentionally causing car accidents or submitting medical claims for services that were not needed or rendered are examples of everyday organized fraud that often go unnoticed and unpunished.